Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Continued with Learnyounode, currently working on the Time Server challenge.

 **Thoughts**: Today has been pretty successful.
 I didn't get through as much as I would have liked but I think in terms of understanding how everything is working and thought processes, progress has been made.
 The only hurdle I really had to overcome today was ordering some get requests which took a little bit of time to get my head around, but I got there eventually.
 I may need to look into promises a little more to get a better understanding of how they can be used in situations like this.

+### Day 64: March 8th, Wednesday

+**Todays progress**: Reached the last challenge in Learnyounode, started expressworks and streams-adventure which are some other node school workshoppers.

+**Thoughts**: Havent fully completed the Learnyounode curriculum yet since I don't really understand what is going on.
+Therefore for now I have moved onto the expressworks and streams-adventure workshoppers to hopefully improve my understanding whilst improving my skills in other important areas.